vg-json-data/sm-json-data/strats.md

 This implicit strat can be disabled by setting the node property `"useImplicitCarryGModeMorphBackThrough": false`.

 If the node has a `spawnAt` property, or if it has `"isDoorImmediatelyClosed": true`, or if the node is a vertical door in bottom position (leading up), then this implicit strat is disabled unless the node is explicitly marked as `"useImplicitCarryGModeMorphBackThrough": true`.
-Note that the exception about the node being a door in bottom position differs from unmorphed implicit strats for carrying G-mode back a door, described in the previous section, which have no such exception.
+Note that the exception about the node being a door in bottom position differs from unmorphed implicit strats for carrying G-mode back through a door, described in the previous section, which have no such exception.

 ## Run Speed